Transformation-Place-UK/transformed-website-new/README.md

 ## Technologies Used

-This website utilises Next.js 15 with Tailwind CSS version 4 with the Tailwind CSS Animations plugin installed.
+This website utilises Next.js 16 with Tailwind CSS version 4.
 It also uses Lucide Icons for small things like menus, and react-spring for more animations.

 ## Learn More